Table of Contents[Hide][Show]

 One advantage the Westin Ka’anapali Villas has over many of the other Ka’anapali resorts: the pool area has a separate section for young kids.
 If you have a toddler or preschooler this may weigh heavily in your calculations.

 The biggest surprise to me was Pailolo, the sports bar.
 I expect sports bar menus to heavily feature the word “nugget.”
-Pailolo bucks the trend by featuring “food truck cuisine” (and having an actual food truck onsite).
+Pailolo bucks the trend by featuring “food truck cuisine” (with an actual food truck onsite).
 I enjoyed the best ceviche I’ve had in my entire life there.

 Pulehu is the upscale restaurant on site.
 If you have a night out without the kids, this is the place to go.
 The cuisine tilts Italian but with a Hawaiian twist: the menu is heavy on seafood, of course.